This is an example of how to search for information on a particular topic in dance. You can generalize the steps to fit your research question.

 New York Public Library Dance Research Collection Catalog

 In general, the NYPL Dance Research Collection catalog (select Performing Arts Dance Research from the pull-down menu) contains records for items you'd normally find in a library catalog: records for books and videos; and items you'd normally find in an article database: citations for magazine, journal, and newspaper articles.
 Since the Dance Research Collection is one of the world's largest collections of dance research resources, the catalog is a wonderful resource for bibliographic information in dance.

 Because the NYPL Performing Arts Dance Research catalog contains enhanced records and records for books, videos, and newspaper and journal articles, you can perform more specific keyword searches.

-Remember, for any items you find in the NYPL catalog, you need to search the UW WorldCat catalog to see the resources are available at UW or through Summit.
-To search for books in the Summit libraries, use UW WorldCat.
-You may need to request items through Interlibrary Loan.
-Records in WorldCat Local have a request button that will let you initiate the request process.
+Remember, for any items you find in the NYPL catalog, you need to search the UW catalog to see the resources are available at UW or through Summit.
+You may need to request items through Interlibrary Loan if they are not available from UW or through Summit. [ex.
+Free to Dance (videorecording)]

 Articles requested through ILL may arrive electronically within the day; book requests may take from 10-14 days, longer if they're coming from overseas.
 Not all libraries will loan videos but you can put in your request and see what happens.

 III.
 Too Little or Too Much Information

 If you are getting too many hits, you may need to narrow your search by focusing on subsets of the information you've found.
 If you are getting too few hits, you may need to broaden your search.
 The following graphic gives an example.

 IV.
 Periodical Databases Part 1: Arts and Humanities Databases